 Convert M2TS to FLAC

-You can convert m2ts file to flac as well as to variety of other formats with free online converter.
+With our free online converter, you can convert m2ts files to flac as well as a variety of other formats.

 🔵 Windows Media Player

 |Main program||🔵 VideoLAN VLC Media Player|

 |Description||🔵 M2TS files are popularly used in the storage of video and audio files on Blu-ray discs, DVDs, hard drives, and devices used to store files.
 Storage of files is in high definition, and it includes the use of Blu-ray Disc Audio or Visual format.
 BDAV information can be included in the M2TS file format, but they commonly refer to the MPEG-2 Transport Stream.
 M2TS files are also used in formats related to highly defined recorded video formats referred to as the AVCHD, a basic version of the Blu-ray disc standard.|

 |Technical details||🔵 The MPEG-2 transport stream is modified to form the BDAV container format.
 The main goal of M2TS files is the optimization of storage space, for example.
 It uses the variable-rate transport streams rather than constant rates.
 The BDAV container format comprises one out of three video compressed formats that are MPEG-2, AVC, and SMPTE.
 The BDAV container format used by the simpler version of Blue-ray equipment has more restrictions and solely contains the MPEG-4 AVC video compaction.|